Visit a museum or historical monument every Monday and broaden your homeschool horizons. This week: the Audubon State Historic Site in Louisiana.

 This is a fine five-minute opportunity for your students to learn the name of John James Audubon (1785–1851), the pioneering American naturalist and artist who lived at this site in the early 1800s.
 You can see some of his famous bird illustrations in the photos on the park website, and your students can use their atlas to find the park’s location of Henderson, Louisiana.
 The many well-known Audubon Societies (local and national), founded beginning in the late 1800s, are named for John James Audubon.

-What museum, park, or monument have you visited lately?
+What museum or historical monument have you visited lately?